sarusso/Rosetta/README.md

 It is common for the build process to fail with a "404 not found" error on an apt-get instrucions, as apt repositories often change their IP addresses.
 In such case, try:

     $ rosetta/build nocache

+### Development mode

+Django development server is running on port 8080 of the "webapp" service.

+To enable live code changes, add or comment out the following in docker-compose.yaml under the "volumes" section of the "webapp" service:

+    - ./images/webapp/code:/opt/webapp_code

+This will mount the code from images/webapp/code as a volume inside the webapp container itself allowing to make immediately effective codebase edits.

+Note that when you edit the Django ORM model, you need to rerun the migrate the database, either by just rerunning the webapp service:

+    $ rosetta/rerun webapp

+..ora by entering in the webapp service container and manually migrate:

+    $ rosetta/shell webapp
+    $ source /env.sh
+    $ source /db_conf.sh
+    $ cd /opt/webapp_code
+    $ python3 manage.py makemigrations
+    $ python3 manage.py migrate